-I would not necessarily say funniest but I would say most embarrassing moment for me was doing a show and not being prepared.
-I thought I had my stuff together and when I performed, I realized that I did not bring my A game.
+I would not necessarily say funniest, but I would say the most embarrassing moment was doing a show and not being prepared.
+I thought I had my stuff together, and when I performed, I realized that I did not bring my A game.
 I learned real quick that no matter how small or how big an event is, to be fully prepared to make my performance enjoyable and one to remember.

 What are some of the most interesting or exciting projects you are working on now?

-Right now, there’s a movie I’m in called Dirt Merchants and it should be coming out within the next year.
-I’m super excited for it.
+Right now, there’s a movie I’m in called Dirt Merchants, and it should be coming out within the next year.
+I’m super excited about it.
 I loved working on the set and with other cast members.
 As far as my music, I am working on my 2nd EP and a music video.
 I’m excited for both because the album has been something I’ve been working on for a while now.
-Right now, we are finishing up some things for this one song on my album and we are working to get a video for it.
+Right now, we are finishing up some things for this one song on my album, and we are working on getting a video for it.
 The video will feature some surprise guests that you’ll have to see when the video comes out.
 You don’t want to miss it!